 Each director has the duty and obligation to inform the Board spontaneously of any conflict of interest situation, even a potential or future conflict, with the Company, or one of its subsidiaries, in which he/she is to be found or may find him/herself.
-He/she must refrain from participating in the discussions and the voting on the corresponding deliberation(s), and furthermore undertakes, in such As of the date of this Universal Registration Document, the members of the administrative, management or supervisory bodies have not agreed to any restriction on the disposal within a certain period of time of their holdings in the issuer's securities, with the exception of rules relating to the prevention of insider trading and the recommendations of the MiddleNext Code, as amended in September 2021, with respect to obligation to retain shares.
+He/she must refrain from participating in the discussions and the voting on the corresponding deliberation(s), and furthermore undertakes, in such event, to exit the Board meeting during the discussions and voting on such deliberation(s).